googleapis/java-pubsub-group-kafka-connector/README.md

 7. Test the connector.

    - `CloudPubSubSinkConnector`
-     1. Follow the instructions ihe [Kafka quickstart](https://kafka.apache.org/quickstart) to publish a message to the Kafka topic.
+     1. Follow the instructions in the [Kafka quickstart](https://kafka.apache.org/quickstart) to publish a message to the Kafka topic.
      2. [Pull](https://cloud.google.com/pubsub/docs/publish-receive-messages-console#pull_the_message_from_the_subscription)
      the message from your Pub/Sub subscription.